WHAT IS ADOPTION?

 Financial assistance is available to cover all or most of the costs of adopting children from foster care.
 For most children adopted from foster care, adoption assistance or adoption subsidies are offered to help defray the costs of raising a child and meet the child’s needs.
 The subsidy may include a monthly care payment, medical assistance coverage, and a one-time cash payment to offset any initial adoption costs.
 Talk to your agency about fees and services and supports that will be available to you prior to and after the adoption is finalized .

-Thank you to AdoptUSKids and Children Awaiting Parents for allowing us to adapt the information below.
+Thank you to AdoptUSKids and Children Awaiting Parents for allowing us to adapt the information on this page.
 For more information about adoption, please visit their sites:

 www.adoption.com Explains the various types of adoptions.